Use of fyke nets

 CPUE (catch per unit effort)

 CPUE is calculated by dividing the total number of captures (not the number of unique captured individuals) by trapping effort.
 In the case of mesh nets (which hang freely in the channel and so can be assumed to contribute to trapping success in a more or less independent and additive manner), platypus trapping effort has previously been quantified in the scientific literature in units of net-hours (1 net-hour = 1 net of specified dimensions set in the water for 1 hour: Grant 1992).
-In the case of fyke nets (which are set for platypus in a configuration that blocks the channel so nets don’t contribute additively to trapping success if more than two are deployed), platypus trapping effort has previously been quantified in the scientific literature in units of site-nights (1 site-night = paired [or potentially more] nets set to block the channel overnight at a given location: Serena and Williams 2012) or site-hours (1 site-hour = paired [or potentially more] nets set to block the channel for one hour: Koch et al. 2006).
+Presuming that fyke nets are set for platypus in a configuration that blocks the channel (so nets don’t contribute additively to trapping success if more than two are deployed), platypus trapping effort is most appropriately quantified in units of site-nights (1 site-night = 2 or more nets set to block the channel overnight at a given location: Serena and Williams 2012) or site-hours (1 site-hour = paired [or potentially more] nets set to block the channel for one hour: Koch et al. 2006).

 CPUE can be used to describe the status of platypus at either one location or across larger areas, does not require animals to be recaptured, and does not rely on animals being marked permanently (though it’s a very good idea to have some way of identifying animals that have previously been encountered in a given netting session – for example, due to their doubling back and again entering a net after having been released earlier in the night).
 Because this index is calculated as a decimal fraction, care needs to be taken to ensure that the number of significant figures used to report CPUE isn’t inappropriately inflated, conveying a false sense of precision (particularly when different values are being compared).
 As a good rule of thumb, CPUE should be rounded to the same number of decimal places as the least precise number used to calculate it.
 In other words, the level of precision implied by two significant figures (e.g. 1.2 or 0.38) shouldn’t be reported unless at least 10 captures were recorded based on at least 10 site-nights of live-trapping; three significant figures (e.g. 1.24 or 0.381) shouldn’t be used unless at least 100 captures were recorded based on at least 100 site-nights of live-trapping.